cogitatio: (116)

 — Arknights, Roberta's dialogue

 The exact reason as to why the Doctor has to stay in their medical suit isn't really laid out in Vigilo itself, but Roberta's interactions with them suggest that they're extremely sensitive to allergens.
 They don't seem to have issues eating different and dangerous things, so I guess it's just that their skin is very delicate.
-(Roberta's interactions with the Doctor are really cute in general!
-They tend to dodge her more often than not, but I like the idea that the Doctor just goes around with non-comedogenic, hypoallergenic makeup on whenever Roberta's caught them sleeping.)
+(Roberta's interactions with the Doctor are really cute in general!)

 Hmm... your hair is close to coming out of your hood.
 If you've got the time, remember to give it a trim. [...]
 Okay!
 How's that?
 Are there any bits you want fixed?
 None?
 Heheh, I thought as much.
 Alright, I'm finished for the day, then.